 Dave “Evad” Sullivan got his moniker when he first posted at the old NYT Puzzle forum under the member name “evadnavillus.”
 He was at first mistaken for a Croatian housewife obsessed with American crosswords named Evadna Villus.
 He just had his fifth daily puzzle accepted for publication in the New York Times, and has had over 20 puzzles published in other media outlets.
-He lives with his partner in Woodstock, Vermont, where they raise chickens, vegetables, bees and hopefully soon, goats.
+He lives with his partner in Panton, Vermont, where they raise chickens, vegetables, bees and goats.
 Along with tending to all things technical here at DOACF, Dave has helped out fellow bloggers Brendan Emmett Quigley, Tyler Hinman and Matt Gaffney.

 pannonica currently lives with a cat.
 Just one. no cats.
 A cat.
 Unofficial DOACF quotation mark reorienter.

 joon pahk is a full-time dad and part-time puzzlemaker with his own puzzle website. here at diary of a crossword fiend, joon blogs matt gaffney’s weekly crossword contest. outside of crosswords, joon’s main interests are trivia and sports, especially soccer. he can’t stand pets or long walks on the beach.

-Adesina Koiki (Ade or Addie for short) of Brooklyn is a relative newbie to crosswords and the crossword world.
+Adesina O. Koiki (Ade or Addie for short) of Brooklyn is a relative newbie to crosswords and the crossword world.
 His first crossword tournament was Lollapuzzoola in 2011, and he’s been competing in the ACPT ever since.
-He’s the founder/editor/jack-of-all trades of the sports website, A Lot Of Sports Talk, and also a freelance reporter/editor at ESPN The Magazine.
+He’s the founder/editor/jack-of-all trades of the sports website, A Lot of Sports Talk, and also a freelance reporter/editor at ESPN The Magazine.
 He’s spent time on the radio as a play-by-play broadcaster for one of the Baltimore Orioles minor league affiliates (Delmarva Shorebirds, Class-A) in 2007, and still does play-by-play here and there to stay sharp.
 He also likes to cook any cuisine involving chicken and/or cornbread.

 Players retired from the team: